ventus-ag/docs/_docs/coretasks/ConfigMaps.md

 2) Create a pod using `kubectl create` command:
 - `kubectl create -f pod-volume.yaml`

-Now use command `kubectl logs` to see result:
+After pod was created, you can use `kubectl logs` to see result:
 - `kubecctl logs pod pod-volume`

 ![](../../assets/img/configmap/logs_pod.png)